tiagomms/XRPrototyping-03-PaperDigitalOverlay/Assets/Scripts/CircuitProcessor/Step2-CircuitGridAssigner.md

 Each component **must** also include:

 * `asciiPosition`: placeholder with default value `[0, 0]`.
 Actual values are calculated in Step 3.
-* `pixelPosition`: calculated later (in Step 4), but placeholder must be present with default value of `[0, 0]` in this step.
+* `rectPosition`: calculated later (in Step 4), but placeholder must be present with default value of `[0, 0]` in this step.
 Actual values are calculated in Step 4.

 > Step 3 will compute an `asciiPosition` per component, based strictly on each element's `gridPosition`.
 This mapping is deterministic.
-> Step 4 will compute a `pixelPosition` per component, based strictly on each element's `asciiPosition`.
+> Step 4 will compute a `rectPosition` per component, based strictly on each element's `asciiPosition`.
 This mapping is deterministic.

 ---